alexandru-dinu/obsidian-sortable/README.md

 </details>

-- Sorting numerical and string data types.
+- Supported data types: numbers, strings, [ISO dates](https://regex101.com/r/RfMAcx/1).
 Custom comparator functions are part of the roadmap (see this [issue](https://github.com/alexandru-dinu/obsidian-sortable/issues/12)).
 - No altering of the markdown source code.
 Sorting is done by rearranging table rows (i.e. `tr` elements).
 - No dependencies.